zackmdavis/Category_War/unnatural_categories_are_optimized_for_deception.md

 Might there be some non-epistemic reason for an agent to prefer a model that makes worse predictions?
 Sure!
 Correct maps are useful for steering reality into configurations ranked higher in your preference ordering—but causing a _different_ agent to have _incorrect_ maps might make them _mis_-navigate reality in a way that benefits you!
 We call this [_deception_](https://www.lesswrong.com/posts/fmA2GJwZzYtkrAKYJ/algorithms-of-deception).

-In a closely related phenomenon, a poorly-designed agent might get confused and end up manipulating its _own_ beliefs: optimizing its map to _inaccurately_ portray a high-value territory, rather than optimizing the territory to be high-value using a map that reflects the territory.
+In a closely related phenomenon, a poorly-designed agent might get confused and end up manipulating its _own_ beliefs: optimizing its map to _inaccurately_ portray a high-value territory, rather than optimizing the territory to be high-value using a map that reflects the territory—a kind of _self_-deception.
 We call this _wireheading_.

-Intelligent systems with shared interests will want to design communication protocols to efficiently share information in accordance with the [_mathematical laws_](https://www.lesswrong.com/posts/eY45uCCX7DdwJ4Jha/no-one-can-exempt-you-from-rationality-s-laws) of probability and information theory.
+Intelligent systems with shared interests will design communication protocols to efficiently share information in accordance with the [_mathematical laws_](https://www.lesswrong.com/posts/eY45uCCX7DdwJ4Jha/no-one-can-exempt-you-from-rationality-s-laws) of probability and information theory.
 Systems that communicate in ways that _depart_ from these laws, do so in order to achieve non-shared interests (deception), possibly non-shared interests of subsystems _within_ an agent (wireheading).

 -----